 Killer Mike Apologizes For Interview With NRA, Claims It Was Misused

-As artists like Paul McCartney, Lin-Manuel Miranda, Demi Lovato and Andra day made appearances during the March for Our Lives demonstrations for gun control this past Saturday, the rapper Killer Mike was on the Internet, explaining his support of gun ownership in an interview with NRATV, the broadcasting arm of the pro-gun lobbying and advocacy organization.
+As artists like Paul McCartney, Lin-Manuel Miranda, Demi Lovato and Andra Day made appearances during March for Our Lives demonstrations for gun control this past Saturday, the rapper Killer Mike was on the Internet, explaining his support of gun ownership in an interview with NRATV, the broadcasting arm of the pro-gun lobbying and advocacy organization.

 NRA host Colion Noir opens the video by addressing the protesters directly.
 "What are you really marching for?
 Because from where I'm standing, it looks like a march to burn the Constitution and rewrite the parts you don't like in crayon," he says.
 Noir goes on to add that "no one can point this out better than Killer Mike."